Stabilizing randomized GMRES through flexible GMRES: Numerical experiments

 \subsubsection{Influence of the Arnoldi truncation parameter}

-In Figure~\ref{fig:stokes_k500_tx_time} we explore the effect of the Arnoldi truncation parameter~$t$ on the runtime of our FGMRES-sGMRES combination.
-(Until now, this parameter has been kept fixed at $t=2$.)
+In Figure~\ref{fig:stokes_k500_tx_time} we now explore the effect of the Arnoldi truncation parameter~$t$ on the runtime of our FGMRES-sGMRES combination.
+(Until now, this parameter has always been $t=2$.)
+For brevity, we now refer to our method as \emph{fastGMRES} in the plots (flexible and sketched GMRES with Arnoldi truncation), and we indicate the truncation parameter in parentheses.
 Generally, increasing $t$ can be expected to lead to better conditioned Krylov bases~$B_k$, meaning that the number of inner sGMRES iterations~$k$ per cycle increases.
 Decreasing $t$ will generally lead to worse conditioned bases, leading to a larger number of shorter sGMRES cycles.
 As can be seen in Figure~\ref{fig:stokes_k500_tx_time}, this intuition is confirmed by numerical evidence.
-It becomes obvious that FGMRES has a stabilizing effect on sGMRES: the FGMRES-sGMRES method even converges for $t=0$, i.e., when $B_k$ is effectively a power basis without any orthogonalization!
+It becomes obvious that FGMRES has a stabilizing effect on sGMRES: fastGMRES even converges for $t=0$, i.e., when $B_k$ is effectively a power basis without any orthogonalization!
 In this case, the number of Krylov basis vectors varies only between $28\leq k \leq 31$ per sGMRES cycle.

-We are surprised that $t=0$ is also the choice that leads to the best time-to-solution performance, coming close to GMRES-SDR($100,20$).
-Whether choosing $t=0$ is generally a good idea or merely the case in this (and the next) example, will need to be explored in more comprehensive numerical tests across a wide range of problems.
-However, it is very encouraging that the choice of $t$ remains the only crucial parameter and the FGMRES-sGMREs method performs robust regardless of its choice.
+We are surprised that $t=0$ is also the choice that leads to the best time-to-solution performance, coming closer to GMRES-SDR($100,20$).
+Whether choosing $t=0$ is a good idea will depend on the problem and implementation details.
+Either way, it is very encouraging that $t$ remains the only crucial parameter and fastGMRES performs robustly regardless of its choice.